Selection and improvement of product formulae for best performance of quantum simulation: Product formula search

 \subsection{Improved 8th order}

-Following the method outlined in \cref{sec:method}, we have searched for new product formulae and found thousands of product formulae of 8th order.
+Following these methods, we have searched for new product formulae and found thousands of product formulae of 8th order.
+Once we have obtained the potential solutions, we generate random Hamiltonians and compute the product formula errors for a chosen short time.
+The error for 8th order product formulae is given by $\delta(t)\propto t^9$, but the constant will depend on the measure of error used.
+One could use the spectral-norm error for a single time step, but a more appropriate measure of the performance of the product formulae is the accuracy of the eigenvalues.
+In the following we use $\con$ for the constant factor based on spectral-norm error, and $\zeta$ for the constant based on eigenvalue error, with $\con=\delta/t^9$ or $\zeta=\delta/t^9$.

+For each product formula, we compute an average constant factor error; this average corresponds to the geometric mean of the constant factors computed for each random Hamiltonian.
+See Section \ref{sec:comparison-formulae} for more details of the numerical methods, and the comprehensive comparison of product formulae.
+This method of comparing the performance of product formulae through the estimation of the constant factor in the error has been used before (see for example \cite{Blanes2013highorder}) and is considered a good approximation to the performance of the product formula in practice.

 The case $m=7$ yields product formulae of minimal length, because the number of equations is equal to the number of unknowns.
 We have found over 600 solutions, and the search now finds almost only repeated solutions and very few new solutions.
 This indicates that we have found nearly all solutions, but it is also possible that there are many more solutions with large values of $\vec w$.
 Indeed, the most recent new solutions we found have significantly larger values of $\vec w$.
 We find that large values of $\vec w$ correspond to worse product formulae with larger error.
 Therefore, even if there are many more solutions with large $\vec w$, they likely will not give improved performance over those we have already found.